Film and Visual Studies

 Advancement to candidacy for a PhD in Film and Visual Studies consists of three components: a qualifying paper, a written general examination, and an oral examination.
 The examinations are designed to test the student’s mastery of their scholarly fields and their ability to proceed to writing a dissertation.
-These will normally take place together in March during the second term of the third year of study, and will be supervised by an Examination Committee appointed each year from members of the Standing Committee for the Program in Film and Visual Studies.
+These will normally take place together in March during the second term of the third year of study, and will be supervised by an Examination Committee normally consisting of three faculty members of the Standing Committee for the Program in Film and Visual Studies.
 The timing of the general exam is meant to encourage students to take the exam as a cohort.
 Individually scheduled exams will be discouraged.

 Qualifying paper.
-The qualifying paper is required of all students, even those who have completed a master’s thesis elsewhere.
+The qualifying paper is required of all students, including students who have completed a master’s thesis elsewhere.
 It is ordinarily developed from an existing seminar paper, research paper, or portion of a master’s thesis.
-It is approximately 5,000-10,000 words in length, including notes.
-Emphasis is placed upon the student’s independence of thinking and research, ability to use primary source materials, and proficiency in writing and presentation.
-Following close consultation with their field advisors, students at the beginning of their third term of residence will submit to the Director of Graduate Studies (DGS) the proposed topic and a timetable for completion.
-The paper should be completed and submitted at the time of the general examination.
-A student may request that a master’s thesis written for another institution be substituted in lieu of a qualifying paper; this must be approved by the DGS and two members of the Film Studies Committee.
+It is about 5,000 to 10,000 words, including notes.
+The paper should demonstrate the student’s independence of thinking, ability to use primary source materials, and proficiency in writing and presentation.
+Following close consultation with their field advisors, students will submit to the DGS the proposed topic of the paper and a timetable for its completion at the beginning of their third term of residence.
+The paper should be submitted two weeks before the general examination.
+A student may request that a master’s thesis written for another institution be substituted in lieu of a qualifying paper; this request must be approved by the DGS and two members of the Film Studies Committee.

 General examination.
 The written examination is designed to test students’ mastery of their scholarly fields as well as general knowledge of the history and aesthetics of moving images in relation to the visual and performing arts.
-The examination consists of two parts, one relating to history and one to theory and aesthetics and one to a special topics field.
+The examination consists of three parts, one relating to history, one to theory and aesthetics, and one to a special topics field.

-The Dissertation Prospectus.
+Dissertation prospectus.
 After the successful completion of the general examinations, students are expected to constitute a dissertation committee and choose a topic for the dissertation.

 The Thesis.
-After the thesis prospectus has been approved, candidates work closely with their thesis director and readers.
-The doctoral thesis is expected to be an original and substantial work of scholarship or criticism, excellent in form and content.
+After the prospectus has been approved, candidates will work closely with their thesis director and readers.
+The doctoral thesis is expected to be a substantial work of scholarship or criticism.
 The program will accept theses on a great variety of topics involving a broad range of approaches to film and related visual media.
 It sets no specific page limits, preferring to give students and directors as much freedom as possible.

 Teaching.
 Students begin teaching in their third year.
 Ordinarily they teach discussion sections in courses in Film Studies and in Visual and Environmental Studies.
 It may also be possible to serve as Teaching Fellows for studio courses.
 Preparation for a teaching career is a required part of each student’s training, and teaching fellows benefit from the supervision and guidance of department members.
 Teaching fellows are also encouraged to avail themselves of the facilities at the Bok Center for Teaching and Learning.

 - The Writing Sample: The writing sample is one of the most important materials in the application.
-Candidates should submit only one 15–20-page paper, in 12-point type, double-spaced, and with normal margins.
+Candidates should submit only one 15–20 page paper, in 12-point type, double-spaced, and with normal margins.
 The writing sample must be an example of critical writing (rather than creative writing) on a subject directly related to film, performance and/or visual studies.
-Applicants should not send longer papers with instructions to read an excerpt or excerpts, but should themselves edit the sample so that they submit only up to 20 pages.
+Applicants should not send longer papers with instructions to read an excerpt or excerpts, but should edit the sample so that they submit only up to 20 pages.

-• GREs: High scores in the Verbal (700) are positive additions to the application but are by no means the most important aspect of one’s candidacy.
-(The Quantitative and Analytical scores carry less weight than the Verbal and Subject scores.)
-Applicants should make timely plans to take these examinations in order to ensure arrival of scores by the January application deadline.
+- GREs: High scores in the Verbal (700) are positive additions to the application but are by no means the most important aspect of one’s candidacy.
+(The Quantitative and Analytical scores carry less weight than the Verbal score.)
+Applicants should make timely plans to take these examinations in order to ensure arrival of scores by the December application deadline.
 Scores received after January may be too late to be considered.

-• Statement of Purpose: The Statement of Purpose should give the admissions committee a clear sense of one’s individual interests and strengths.
-Applicants need not indicate at the time of application precisely what their field of specialization will be, but it is helpful to know something about a candidate’s aspirations, and how Film and Visual Studies at Harvard might help in attaining these goals.
+- Statement of Purpose: The Statement of Purpose should give the admissions committee a clear sense of the student’s individual interests and strengths.
+Applicants need not indicate what their field of specialization will be, but it is helpful to know something about a candidate’s aspirations, and how Film and Visual Studies at Harvard might help in furthering them.

-• Languages: Strong language background helps to strengthen the application, and students who lack it should be aware that they will need to repair these gaps during their first two years of graduate study.
+- Languages: Strong foreign language background helps to strengthen the application, and students who lack it should be aware that they will need to repair these gaps during their first two years of graduate study.